-(250) 280-4227 Cell
+Cell: (250) 280-4227

-(250) 341-5801 Cell
+Cell: (250) 341-5801

-As a former Columbia Valley Rockies alumni, he knows the importance the organization has on the development of young players on and off the ice.
+As a former Columbia Valley Rockies alumni, Wade knows the importance the organization has on the development of young players on and off the ice.
 With a Bachelors Degree in Business Administration from University of Denver, Wade brings many qualifications to his role and GM.

 “As a young person, perhaps leaving home for the first time, it can be a challenge.
 Part of our program objective is to help players develop into successful young adults.
 We achieve this by emphasizing community involvement and by helping our players develop an understanding of the role they play in creating good relations with both adults & youth in the community.
-By introducing them into the community through team functions, they develop self confidence and are more prepared for future endeavors.”
-Wade
+By introducing them into the community through team functions, they develop self confidence and are more prepared for future endeavors.” – Wade Dubielewicz

 Trainer & Chiropractor